markyoder/wasp_clone/wasphive/README.md

 ### ChildAtMostOne Assistance Details

 The ***Child At Most One*** rule is used by the NEAMS Workbench logic for filtering options as needed from the autocompletion list.
-If at most one of multiple choices are allowed at any context, then as soon as one of those choices are added to the document, the others are filtered from the autocompletion list.
-For example, if an element has `ChildAtMostOne = [ choice1 choice2 choice3]`, and `choice2` is added, then `choice1` and `choice3` will not be available on the next autocomplete.
+If at most one of multiple choices is allowed at any context, then as soon as one of those choices is added to the document, the others are filtered from the autocompletion list.
+For example, if an element has `ChildAtMostOne = [ choice1 choice2 choice3 ]` and `choice2` is added, then `choice1` and `choice3` will not be available on the next autocomplete.

 ### ChildExactlyOne Assistance Details

 The ***Child Exactly One*** rule is used by the NEAMS Workbench logic for filtering options as needed from the autocompletion list.
-If exactly one of multiple choices are allowed at any context, then as soon as one of those choices are added to the document, the others are filtered from the autocompletion list.
-For example, if an element has `ChildExactlyOne = [ choice1 choice2 choice3]`, and `choice2` is added, then `choice1` and `choice3` will not be available on the next autocomplete.
+If exactly one of multiple choices is allowed at any context, then as soon as one of those choices is added to the document, the others are filtered from the autocompletion list.
+For example, if an element has `ChildExactlyOne = [ choice1 choice2 choice3 ]` and `choice2` is added, then `choice1` and `choice3` will not be available on the next autocomplete.

 ### ValEnums Assistance Details

 The ***Value Enumerations*** rule is used by the NEAMS Workbench autocompletion logic to provide a set of choices that are legal at a given context based on a static set of values supplied in the schema.
 For example, if an element has `ValEnums = [ "a" "b" "c" "d" ]`, then those values will be provided as autocompletion options.

 ### ExistsIn Assistance Details